 However, if you agree to pay the seller's delinquent taxes from an earlier year at the time you close the sale, you are not permitted to deduct them on your tax return.
 This payment must be treated as part of the cost of buying the home, rather than as a property tax deduction.

-Beginning with tax years after 2017, the total amount of deductible state and local income taxes, including property taxes, is limited t $10,000 per year.
+Beginning in 2018, the total amount of deductible state and local income taxes, including property taxes, is limited t $10,000 per year.

 Non-deductible real property charges

 Certain items on your real estate property tax bill may look like taxes but are actually miscellaneous charges that are not deductible.
 These include:

 - Fees for the delivery of a service such as water or trash collection